bedrocklinux/bedrocklinux-website/markdown/1.0beta2/install.md

 of your userland will end up in a new, Bedrock Linux-specific directory at `/bedrock/strata/`.
 You could make `/bedrock/strata` its own partition, or perhaps make one for each ~{stratum~} that ends up in that directory.
-Such partitioning schemes require a more configuration than simpler schemes.
+Such partitioning schemes require a more configuration than simpler schemes; skim [the fstab config page](configure.html#fstab) to be sure you understand the changes that will need to be made for such schemes.
+The simplest scheme - one large partition for the data and one for swap - is the easiest to setup and configure.

 If you aren't sure what to do here, just follow the recommendations provided by the distro you are installing.

 Next, boot into the install you're about to hijack.